Leading and Learning in wash

 MPH Thesis: The State of Sanitation in Humanitarian Emergencies: A Systematic Review of Global WASH Cluster Needs Assessments

-Conner manages Water, Sanitation, and Hygiene (WASH) projects in conflict-affected areas of DR Congo’s Nord Kivu Province.
+Conner currently manages Medair WASH projects in Afghanistan,.
+Prior to that he managed Water, Sanitation, and Hygiene (WASH) projects in conflict-affected areas of DR Congo’s Nord Kivu Province.
 The projects primarily intervene in health facilities to reduce nosocomial infections through the construction, rehabilitation and maintenance of water and sanitation infrastructure at health facilities, medical waste management, and hygiene training and supervision for nurses and hygienists.
 With the recent and ongoing Ebola outbreak in Nord Kivu, the scope of Conner’s work with Medair has grown to include emergency WASH projects for the prevention of Ebola in communities and schools, as well as supporting health facilities to safely isolate suspected Ebola cases and disinfect isolation areas following contact with a suspected Ebola case.

 (photo copyright: © Medair / Pete Harrison)